carolinesargent/sparcleqc/docs/user_guide.rst

     **CHARMM vs Amber**

-    If using CHARMM, add a psf file (downloaded from CHARMM-GUI) to your working directory.
-Point to the psf file in the Sparcle_QC input with keyword :python:`charmm_psf`.
-Add the protein PDB's path under the :python:`pdb_file` keyword.
+    If using CHARMM, add the protein PDB's path under the :python:`pdb_file` keyword.
+A psf file (downloaded from CHARMM-GUI) should be in your working directory with the same name as the protein's PDB but with the .psf extension.
 Separately add the ligand named "ligand.pdb" to your working directory.

     If using Amber, the :python:`pdb_file` path must point to a PDB with the complex (both the protein and ligand included).
-Make sure the ligand atoms have "HETATM" in columns 1-6 of the PDB.

     **On capping terminal residues**